neilgee/slicknav-menu/readme.txt

 = 1.5.3 =

 * 26/6/15 - Bug fixes: removed placedholder value for brand logo, added a max-width value on logo,  code tidy up

+= 1.5.4 =

+* 28/6/15 - Select menu from dropdown of available menus instead of text input field - original menu still has to be already output on the page